This is painful, but please don’t look away.

 Why would a family do this?
 Because they feel they have no choice.
 They are trapped financially and need money to pay for life-saving medical treatments so that Mom can continue to work.
 Or because they are so in debt to loan sharks for things like food and housing, they have no other option to save their family.
 Even more disturbing, a family forces this on their daughter because they desperately want a blessing from the gods to solve their financial woes.
 It’s unthinkable, but please don’t look away.

 It is estimated that there are over 100,000 women still trapped in this type of ritualized prostitution in India today, even though it’s been declared illegal since 1988.
 (Yes, you read that correctly, 1988, not 1888.)
 Sexually transmitted diseases, HIV/AIDS, and poor health run rampant.
 Mental health issues and depression are widespread.
 These ladies are stigmatized and abused physically, sexually, emotionally, and financially.
 Most are illiterate, struggle with substance abuse and live in extreme poverty, all factors that keep them trapped in a life without dignity and without freedom.

 But we don’t believe anyone should live this way.
 So we have Freedom Fighters and healthcare workers to rescue and rehabilitate these broken and used up sweet sisters.
 Recovery is a long road, but it is possible and we walk with them every step of the way.

-We cannot all be on-the-ground Freedom Fighters, but we can all do something.
+We cannot all be on-the-ground fighting for these girls, but we can all do something.

 Don’t look away.
 Our sisters are counting on you.